-These chemicals readily hydrolyse into boric acid and the corresponding alcohol when they come in contact with water.
-Although there are no studies available under physiological conditions, it is plausible that the chemicals hydrolyse to boric acid and alcohols under such conditions.
+These chemicals readily hydrolyse into boric acid and the corresponding alcohol when they come into contact with water.
+Although there are no studies available under physiological conditions, these chemicals are expected to hydrolyse to boric acid and alcohols under such conditions.
 Therefore, data on the metabolites has been used to infer the systemic health hazards.
-As limited data are available for trimethyl borate this information has been used to infer the local toxicity of the chemicals.
+As limited data are available for trimethyl borate, this information has been used to infer the local toxicity of the chemicals.